BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_0_Understanding_Your_Bitcoin_Setup.md

 After working through this section, a developer will be able to:

    * Demonstrate that Their Bitcoin Node is Installed and Up-to-date
-   * Create an Address to Receive Bitcoin funds
+   * Create an Address to Receive Bitcoin Funds
    * Use Basic Wallet Commands

 Supporting objectives include the ability to: